-Bankruptcy rates in New York may rise as the unemployment rate drops
+Bankruptcy rates in NY may rise as the unemployment drops

 Financial experts across the country are predicting an increase in bankruptcy filings for 2014.
 The projected jump is connected to the current decrease in unemployment rates.